githubscientist/be-fsdwdtb11/readme.md

 | 1   | Chennai |
 | 2   | Mumbai  |

-Question: Select the price of the products with brand as 'Samsung'
+Question: Select the name and price of the products with brand as 'Samsung'

 ```sql
 create table products (